svenmuennich/github-commander/README.md

 ## Config format

-All commands (except for `generate-token`) work based on a configuration file that must be passed to the command.
+Some commands work based on a configuration file that must be passed to the command.
 That file's format can be either `json` or `yaml`.
 The config structure required by the commands is always the same, although `issue-labels` and `permissions` expect different values to be present.
 In the following the required structure is explained in detail:

 * `orgName` – **required**: The name of the GitHub organization you would like to _command_.
 * `teams` – **required by `permissions`**: An array of teams in the selected organization, e.g.: